 slightly less than twice the size of Georgia; slightly larger than Arizona

-The Philippine Islands became a Spanish colony during the 16th century; they were ceded to the US in 1898 following the Spanish-American War.
-Led by Emilio AGUINALDO, the Filipinos conducted an insurgency against American rule from 1899-1902, although some fighting continued in outlying islands as late as 1913.
-In 1935 the Philippines became a self-governing commonwealth.
-Manuel QUEZON was elected president and was tasked with preparing the country for independence after a 10-year transition.
-In 1942 the islands fell under Japanese occupation during World War II, and US forces and Filipinos fought together during 1944-45 to regain control.
-On 4 July 1946 the Republic of the Philippines attained its independence.
-A 21-year rule by Ferdinand MARCOS ended in 1986, when a "people power" movement in Manila ("EDSA 1") forced him into exile and installed Corazon AQUINO as president.
-Her presidency was hampered by several coup attempts that prevented a return to full political stability and economic development.
-Fidel RAMOS was elected president in 1992.
-His administration was marked by increased stability and by progress on economic reforms.
-In 1992, the US closed its last military bases on the islands.
+Twenty-one years of authoritarian rule under Ferdinand MARCOS ended in 1986, when a "people power" movement in Manila ("EDSA 1") forced him into exile and installed Corazon AQUINO as president.
+Several coup attempts hampered her presidency, and progress on political stability and economic development faltered until Fidel RAMOS was elected president in 1992.
+The US closed its last military bases on the islands the same year.
 Joseph ESTRADA was elected president in 1998.
-He was succeeded by his vice-president, Gloria MACAPAGAL-ARROYO, in January 2001 after ESTRADA's stormy impeachment trial on corruption charges broke down and another "people power" movement ("EDSA 2") demanded his resignation.
-MACAPAGAL-ARROYO was elected to a six-year term as president in May 2004.
-Her presidency was marred by several corruption allegations, but the Philippine economy was one of the few to avoid contraction following the 2008 global financial crisis, expanding each year of her administration.
-Benigno AQUINO III was elected to a six-year term as president in May 2010 and was succeeded by Rodrigo DUTERTE in June 2016.
-During his six-year term, DUTERTE pursued a controversial drug war that garnered international criticism for alleged human rights abuses.
-Ferdinand MARCOS Jr., the son of MARCOS Sr., was elected president in May 2022 with the largest popular vote in a presidential election since his father's ouster.
+His vice-president, Gloria MACAPAGAL-ARROYO, succeded him in 2001 after ESTRADA's stormy impeachment trial on corruption charges broke down and another "people power" movement ("EDSA 2") demanded his resignation.
+MACAPAGAL-ARROYO was elected president in 2004.
+Corruption allegations marred her presidency, but the Philippine economy was one of the few to avoid contraction after the 2008 global financial crisis.
+Benigno AQUINO III was elected as president in 2010, followed by Rodrigo DUTERTE in 2016.
+During his term, DUTERTE pursued a controversial drug war that garnered international criticism for alleged human rights abuses.
+Ferdinand MARCOS, Jr. was elected president in 2022 with the largest popular vote in a presidential election since his father's ouster.

 81 provinces and 38 chartered cities